NVlabs/dlinputs/README.rst

 ::

         find . -iname '*.png' -o -iname '*.cls' | sort | \
-            tarshards data
+            tarshards -s 1e7 data

-This will now create shards with names like ``data-000000.tgz``.
+This will now create shards with names like ``data-000000.tgz`` and a shard size of about 10 MB. [#]_

+__ [#] Picking shard sizes involves tradeoffs between I/O efficiency, parallelism, and randomization of datasets, but it's a good idea to pick shard sizes that are at least 10 MB big and aim for at least a few dozen shards.
+Small datasets can otherwise just be stored unsharded.

 To iterate over this data, you can now use the input pipeline: